FAQs about the pylon work at Portbury Wharf Nature Reserve

 What access to the reserve will the public have once work has started?

-Answer: The public’s access to the reserve will not be affected during the construction work.
-All of the public paths will remain open.
-The only times there might be temporary closures is for safety reasons when heavy machinery is being moved around the site.
+Answer: The public paths should remain open during the construction work.
+However, they might be temporarily closed for safety reasons when heavy machinery is being moved around the site.

 There are low plastic fences at floor level in the fields, what are they for?